-Limitation on Enrollment: This course is not open to students with previous credit for Fire Technology 243.
+Limitation on Enrollment: This course is not open to students with previous credit for Fire Science 243.
 This course provides training in heavy rescue techniques to fire service and other emergency personnel.
 Students learn how to use rescue equipment, construct rescue systems, package rescuers, and manage rescue scenes.
 Topics include the construction and/or use of spar lashing, gin poles, A-frames, tripods, block and tackle systems, cribbing and wedges, and shores.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+(FT) AA/AS; CSU.

-249 Rescue Systems II 1 hour lecture, 1.5 hours lab, 1.5 units Grade Only
+249 Rescue Systems II

+1 hour lecture, 1.5 hours lab, 1.5 units Grade Only